pokt-network/pocket/p2p/README.md

 The responsibility of deduplication is encapsulated by the P2P module, As such duplicate messages may come from multiple routers in some of these scenarios.

+The `NondeDeduper` state is not persisted outside of memory and therefore is cleared during node restarts.

 ```mermaid
 classDiagram
     class RainTreeMessage {